Opinion | Tactical Voting Will Take The UK Into Hung Parliament Territory

 Meanwhile In Finland

-In contrast to U.K. politics, Finland is a total contrast.
+Compared to U.K. politics, Finland is a total contrast.
 Sanna Marin, aged 34, has just been sworn into office on Tuesday, becoming the world’s youngest prime minister.

 Marin is a refreshing change and has been dubbed a rising star in Finland’s Social Democratic Party since first entering Parliament in 2015.